BFEdev/BFE.dev-solutions/problem/get-dom-tree-height_en.md

 }
 ```

+- The **time complexity** of this solution is O(n) because we have to traverse the DOM tree once
+- The **space complexity** of this solution is O(n) because we have to store the height of each node in the DOM tree

 ### Using DFS
 DFS involves traversing the tree from the "root to the leaves".
 We use a stack to keep track of the nodes to be visited.